 Know the drug cost before ordering

 Then as a next step, check your prescription Medication provider’s website.
-See if they have some discount medication which matches your symptoms.
-If it does, call up your doctor and ask for his opinion, if you can take those alternate cheaper medication, you will save big amount of money.
+See if they have some discount medication that matches your symptoms.
+If it does, call up your doctor and ask for his opinion, if you can take those alternate cheaper medication, you will save a big amount of money.
 Do remember your prescription drug provider may be different than your health insurance provider.